Ryan Morrison

-Ryan Morrison, also known as the Video Game Attorney, is an American attorney and e-sports agent focusing in law related to video games and internet culture.
-He is the CEO and founder of Evolved Talent Agency and a founding partner of Morrison Rothman LLP.
+Ryan Morrison, also known as the Video Game Attorney, is an American attorney and esports agent focusing on law related to video games and internet culture.
+He is the CEO and founder of Evolved Talent Agency and a founding partner of MGL LLP.

-Biography
+Early life and career

 Morrison was born in Huntington Station, New York, to Laurie and Patrick Morrison.
 Morrison worked full-time during high school, saving up money to attend college.
 Once there, his father committed identity theft against both Morrison and his grandmother, resulting in Morrison having to drop out of college.

-Morrison worked at Bomber’s Burrito Bar in Albany, New York while saving up enough money to reenroll back in school, once there graduating and eventually applying to and being accepted to New York Law School.
+Morrison worked at Bomber’s Burrito Bar in Albany, New York, while saving up enough money to reenroll back in school, once there graduating and eventually applying to and being accepted to New York Law School.

 In law school, Morrison worked with Professors Michelle Zierler and Jethro Leiberman to bring attention to the injustice surrounding the West Memphis Three, by writing various articles and organizing the first live interview with Damien Echols once he was released from death row.

 Additionally, Morrison worked with Large Animal Games as a legal intern, gaining experience he would later use in his digital entertainment law career.